 Dates and hours

-Start date: usually June or July.
+Start date: usually May to July.

 End date: Labour Day (but you can choose to keep running your summer business while in school).

-You must be prepared to commit:
+Over the summer program period, you must be prepared to commit:

 What kind of business